-Offering of the Bonds.
-The Purchaser intends to offer the Bonds to the public at the offering prices set forth on the inside cover page of this Official Statement.
-The Purchaser may offer and sell to certain dealers and others at a price lower than the offering prices stated on the inside cover page hereof.
-The offering prices may be changed from time to time by the Purchaser.
+The Purchaser intends to offer the Notes to the public at the offering prices set forth on the cover page of this Official Statement.
+The Purchaser may offer and sell to certain dealers and others at a price lower than the offering prices stated on the cover page hereof.
+The offering price may be changed from time to time by the Purchaser.